o2r-project/erc-spec/docs/user-guide/creation.md

 ### License metadata

 Please consult your employer or legal department for a suitable license for your work.
-Make sure you hold the copyright for any code that you want to release under a self-chosen license.
+Make sure you hold the copyright for any code that you want to release under a self-chosen license and that the license is compatible with the conditions of licenses of used data or software.

+A good discussion of the legal aspects of reproducible research is given in Victoria Stodden's ["The Legal Framework for Reproducible Scientific Research: Licensing and Copyright"](https://aip.scitation.org/doi/pdf/10.1109/MCSE.2009.19) ([public preprint](https://web.stanford.edu/~vcs/papers/LFRSR12012008.pdf)) .

 Further resources that are linked here without any endorsement or being checked: